vuejs/vue-router/docs/en/pipeline/data.md

 # `data(transition) [-> Promise]`

-Called on an incoming component during the activation phase, after the `activate` hook has been resolved.
-Load and set data on the current component.
+Called on an incoming component during the activation phase, after the `activate` hook has been resolved. **It is also called when the route has changed and the current component is reused**.
+Use this hook to load and set data on the current component.

 ### Arguments